SFLT

 FAQ:

-SFLT was built against FL Studio 2024, and aims to be compatible with versions back to FL 11.
+The FL version of SFLT was built against FL Studio 2024, and currently supports FL 12 and newer.
 It comes in both 32-bit and 64-bit versions.
+Older versions may work, but I can't guarantee support for them at the moment.

 When I open the plugin in FL Studio, it says the VST failed to load!

-Can I set SFLT as my default SoundFount player?
+Can I set SFLT as my default SoundFount player in FL Studio?

 To my knowledge, no. FL Studio forces .sf2 files to load in its first-party SoundFont Player (or DirectWave, depending on the version) when dragged onto the Channel Rack.